dwhenson/frontendmentor-minimalist-portfolio/README.md

 - 💡 I learnt a lot about 11ty on this project.
 I used collections and pagination for the first time.
 It was difficult but I can see this being very useful
 - 💡 I think I could have hard coded this in about half the time, but making edits to this site is now a real breeze thanks to 11ty and nunjunks templating.
-- 💡 Using 11ty's pagination feature (and collections), adding projects from a markdown file also updates the porfolio page and the pagination links and text automatically
+- 💡 Using 11ty's pagination feature (and collections), adding projects from a markdown file also updates the portfolio page and the pagination links and text automatically
 - 💡 I also inlined my CSS to improve performance.
 I split my CSS into 'critical', which appears on every page, and other page specific CSS is inlined on each page
-- 💡 I need to get in the habit of checking browser support as I had issues with Safari not accepting some CSS rules late on; it took me a while to work out what was happending
+- 💡 I need to get in the habit of checking browser support as I had issues with Safari not accepting some CSS rules late on; it took me a while to work out what was happening

 ## Problems